selivan/https-ssl-cert-check-zabbix/README.md

 Script to check validity and expiration of TLS/SSL certificate on remote host.
 Supports TLS SNI and STARTTLS for protocols like SMTP.

 May be used standalone or with Zabbix.
-See example of integration in `userparameters_ssl_cert_check.conf` and [zabbix manual](https://www.zabbix.com/documentation/current/manual/config/items/userparameters) about user parameters.

-For zabbix, there is also template available in zabbix_template.xml
+For more info see zabbix template section below

 #### Usage